 writers in schools information

 Hill is available through the Book Council's Writers in Schools programme to talk to intermediate and secondary school students, as well as older primary school students.
 He can talk about being a teen fiction writer, a novelist/adult fiction writer, a non-fiction writer and a screenwriter/playwright.
-He can give an introduction and talk, a reading and Q&A session, and do a creative writing workshop, a gifted and talented workshop and talk, a session for challenged readers and an extended attachment to a local school.
-He is able to run workshops on fiction writing, by prior arrangement and he is prepared to travel out of town for visits.
+He can give an introduction and talk, a reading and Q&A session, and do a creative writing workshop, a gifted and talented workshop and talk, a session for challenged readers.
+He is able to run workshops on fiction writing by prior arrangement, as well as lead Professional Development sessions for teachers and can travel out of town for visits.

 KAPAI: Kids' Authors Pictures and Information

 Where do you live?

 What kinds of book do you like to read?

 I read lots of novels, books about astronomy, tramping and rugby.